Serra da Estrela

 Flora Ecosystems

-Vegetation displays altitudinal zonation from oak forests at lower elevations through extensive broom and heather shrublands in the montane zone to the characteristic high-altitude grasslands and cushion-plant communities above 1,500 meters.
+Vegetation displays altitudinal zonation from oak forests at lower elevations through extensive broom and heather shrublands in the montane zone to the characteristic high-altitude grasslands and cushion-plant communities above 1,500 metres.
 The summit area supports species adapted to extreme conditions including Estrela saxifrage and other endemic or near-endemic plants of the Iberian high mountains, with the upper zones representing biogeographic islands of arctic-alpine flora isolated since the last ice age.
 Extensive Juniperus communis formations at altitude and remnant natural forests of Pyrenean oak and holly on protected slopes represent vegetation types that were once more widespread before pastoral management simplified the landscape.

 Geology